 - Video conferencing platforms: Video conferencing platforms like Zoom, Microsoft Teams, and Google Meet allow for real-time virtual meetings and collaboration.

-- Collaboration and project management tools: Tools such as Asana, Trello, and Slack allow for virtual collaboration and project management, making it easier for teams to work together and stay organized.
+- Collaboration and project management tools: Tools such as Asana, Trello, and Slack allow for virtual collaboration and project management, making it easier for hybrid teams to work together and stay organized.